ʿAnāq (daughter of Adam): Significance of name

-ʿAnāq's name seems to correspond in some way to male giant Anak in Hebrew tradition, where he is portrayed as the father of Og (just as ʿAnāq is the mother of ʿŪj).
+ʿAnāq's name seems to correspond in some way to male giant Anak in Hebrew tradition.
 However, her name can also be understood to mean 'misfortune' or 'calamity' or to evoke the word ʿināq ('embrace').
 However, the word also means 'caracal' (a kind of lynx) (more usually in the fuller form ʿanāq al-arḍ).

 Example ḥadīth

 One Shia ḥadīth mentioning ʿAnāq, for example, is the following, included in al-Kāfī by Muḥammad ibn Yaʿqūb al-Kulaynī (864–941 CE), where Muḥammad attributes the material to ʿAlī, and translated by Amina Inloes.

 O people!
 Corruption (بغي, baghy) leads its perpetrator to the Fire.
 The first to commit [the crime of] corruption against Allah was ʿAnāq, the daughter of Adam.
 She was the first person whom Allah killed, and she used to inhabit a place made of earth.
 She had twenty fingers; on each finger were two claws like two sickles.
 So Allah set upon her a vulture like a mule, and it overpowered her like a lion overpowers an elephant, or a wolf overpowers a camel.
 So We killed her, and thus Allah has killed the tyrants when they were in their best condition and secure in their positions.